Thirteenth virus death at NSW aged home

 A 13th resident of the Newmarch House aged care home in western Sydney has died after becoming infected with COVID-19.

-Anglicare Sydney released a statement on Friday saying it was deeply saddened by the death on Thursday afternoon, and extended its deepest sympathies to the family.
+Anglicare Sydney released a statement on Friday saying it was deeply saddened by the death of a 74-year-old male resident on Thursday afternoon, and extended its deepest sympathies to his family.

-It is NSW’s 43rd coronavirus death, taking the national toll to 93.
+It is the 43rd coronavirus death in NSW, taking the national toll to 93.

 “The coronavirus has had a devastating impact on all our residents and families as well as our staff over the last three weeks”, the statement said.